 You have two chests that you need to open.
-The key to chest one is in chest two and the key to chest two is in chest one, now what?
+The key to chest one is in chest two, and the key to chest two is in chest one.
+Now what?

 Both types leave the character frustrated and with nowhere to start in solving the problem or escaping the situation.

-the designer or GM overlooked.
-When time travel is possible, you can sometimes pull this off with a Closed Time Loop
+Often, the solution lies in taking a third choice or Cutting the Knot.
+In games, finding the Dungeon Bypass the designer or GM overlooked is also an option.
+When time travel is possible, you can sometimes pull this off with a Stable Time Loop.

 The form of "You must submit Document A with your application for Document B, but you have to present Document B to get Document A" is a favorite tool of Obstructive Bureaucrats.
-Rules Lawyers or people attempting to cause problems by Bothering by the Book also use it, since in virtually any bureaucracy or set of rules, there's at least one set of rules or regulations that are interlocked or contradictory and can be exploited this way.
+Rules Lawyers or people attempting to cause problems by Bothering by the Book also use it, since in virtually any bureaucracy or set of rules, there's at least one set of rules or regulations that are interlocked or contradictory, and can be exploited this way.

 In common usage, a Catch-22 Dilemma is also known as simply a "Catch-22", after the book of that name by Joseph Heller.
 We have a page for the book at Catch-22, which is why this trope page doesn't use that exact name.
-Other names for it are a "Closed Logical Loop" or a "Circular Bind"; in engineering and programming, it's called "The Deadly Embrace"; another term in programming is a "Deadlock".
+Other names for this kind of dilemma are a "Closed Logical Loop" or a "Circular Bind"; in engineering and programming, it's called "The Deadly Embrace"; another term in programming is a "Deadlock".

 - Morton's Fork: The same bad result occurs no matter what you do.
 The reason it occurs is different with each option, though.